 Skinoren cream can also be prescribed for rosacea, acne scars, and dark spots.
 Overall, it’s a very valuable treatment option, as it accomplishes a lot: reducing inflammation, soothing and moisturising the skin, improving microcirculation, and lessening redness.

 Skinoren cream is recommended for the treatment of mild to moderate acne, including cystic acne.
-For best results, it’s recommended that Skinoren cream be applied for several months, but for no more than six in total.
+For best results, it’s recommended that Skinoren cream is applied for several months, but for no more than six in total.

 Oxytetracycline 250mg Tablets help to kill the bacteria associated with causing spots (Propionibacterium or Propionibacterium acnes) by interfering with their ability to produce the proteins they need.